TIY-Rails-1507/Rails/11_update_part_2.md

 The action 'update' could not be found for QuestionsController
 ```

-This means we have route but no action in the controller.
-This 'update' action needs fetch the form data from the params hash as well as update the Question in the database.
+This means we have a route but no action in the controller.
+This 'update' action needs to fetch the form data from the params hash as well as update the Question in the database.

 All of the question data is stored in the params hash, under the key of 'question'.
 Rails is able to do this because the HTML has fields such as this: